My name is Rachel Obanubi. Welcome to my blog on Christianity. I am a Christian and autistic.

 Image

-Disability Pride month UK embracing difference
+Disability Pride month UK embracing diversity

 Hi everyone, I hope that life is treating you fairly.
 Next month in the UK is Disability Pride month.
 I was alerted about this through my email so I know.
 I am diagnosed with autism and have had experience of an eating disorder and being in treatment for anorexia nervosa in the past.
 Today I am doing much better with my physical health.